-Later known as the Gemini Cinemas, another noteworthy thing is that this theatre was run for many years by Bob Meyer who started his career as an usher in the Roxy.
+Another noteworthy thing is that this theatre was run for many years by Bob Meyer who started his career as an usher in the Roxy Theatre.
 He was the last of a dying breed of old time theatre managers who knew what showmanship was all about.
 My friend ran this theatre after Bob Meyers' sad passing.
 He felt the theatre reached its zenith with the two week Manhattan exclusive of “Bugsy”.

 Some of those that came there to see it were Jacqueline Kennedy Onassis, Tom Cruise, Liza Minnelli and Joan Rivers.
 The staff adored Liza.
 She always tipped the candy people $20, telling them they work harder than anyone else there.

 It was closed on October 5, 2012.
 By 2021 it was in use as a plastic surgery clinic.

 Just login to your account and subscribe to this theater.